View this article in Arabic (AR)

 How many people are currently living in Belarus according to the latest real-time estimates?

-👉 For a wide range of frequently asked questions about each country — including population, capital, currency, language, geography, and more — you can explore our World Countries FAQs Section.
+👉 Discover more country facts — including population, capital, currency, language, geography, and more — in our World Countries Facts & FAQs section.

 🌍 Explore More